kgoedecke/plugin-directory/README.md

 - [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
 - [Sketch Meaxure](https://github.com/qjebbs/sketch-meaxure), by utom & jebbs: Make it a fun to create spec for developers and teammates
 - [css to Shadow Style](https://github.com/oliverpitsch/CSS-Shadow-to-Sketch-Style-Plugin), by Oliver Pitsch: CSS box-shadow to Layer Style Converter
-- [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
-Make these datas collaborative!
 - [States](https://github.com/edenvidal/states), by Eden Vidal: Create different artboard states and switch between them easily
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
-- [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
-- [Overflow](https://overflow.io), by proto.io: Overflow is the world’s first user flow diagramming tool tailored for designers.
-It empowers designers to design, present and share beautiful user flow diagrams that tell a story.